PrometheusVault/ember/docs/operations.md

 1. The device boots and `python -m ember` is launched (via tmux or a service manager such as systemd/OpenRC).
 2. Ember mounts the vault (see `docs/vault.md` for structure), loads local documentation (README, AGENTS, roadmap), and primes `llama.cpp` (via `llama-cpp-python`) with that context.
 3. The operator lands in the Ember REPL inside a dedicated tmux session.
 The HUD in the status line shows the active session, vault path, and basic health so you retain situational awareness while opening panes/windows.
 4. Natural-language prompts flow through `llama.cpp`.
-Ember first executes a planner prompt (deciding whether to run slash commands).
+Ember first executes a planner prompt.
+Only commands that are explicitly marked as planner-safe are exposed to that prompt (e.g., `/status`, `/config`).
 Suggested commands run in-process, their output is captured, and a responder prompt produces the final answer using the latest data.
+Commands flagged as “interactive-only” (such as `/help`, `/man`, `/update`) can still be issued manually at the REPL but are never triggered automatically.

 If bindings or models cannot be found, the REPL emits actionable errors instead of crashing so you can correct the configuration and retry.